- U.S. Wheat Classes

 - U.S. Wheat Prospects

-The United States is a major wheat-producing country, with output typically exceeded only by China, the European Union, and India.
-During the first decade of the 2000s, wheat ranked third among U.S. field crops in both planted acreage and gross farm receipts, behind corn and soybeans.
+The United States is a major wheat-producing country, with output typically exceeded only by China, the European Union, India, and Russia (in the last three years).
+During the last decade, wheat ranked third among U.S. field crops in both planted acreage and gross farm receipts, behind corn and soybeans.

 The U.S. wheat sector has faced many challenges in the past decade, including a weak domestic market for wheat products.
 U.S. wheat harvested area has dropped off more than 30 million acres, or more than one-third, from its peak in 1981, for two reasons: 1) the profitability of U.S. wheat has declined relative to other crops, stemming in large part from foreign competition, and 2) farm legislation allows farmers more flexible crop choices.
 U.S. wheat exports have fluctuated around an average of 1.0 million bushels over the last 10 years, but the U.S. share of the global market has eroded in the past two decades.